albion2000/tools-jpeg2pdf/README.md

 Only that tool makes use of the wand python library

+## scandirpdf2coverjpg.py

+Read the installation_instructions.txt for the prerequisites

+It recursively parses sub directories for .pdf files

+For each .pdf, it generates a jpg file preview of the cover page.
+The jpg is placed in the same directory as the pdf.

+Only that tool makes use of the wand python library

 ## scandirpdf2jpg.py & scandirpdf2png.py

 Is the reverse operation of scandir2pdf, the images created will be named like page_0001.jpg ...